Mohamedzonkol/FortStak_Task/README.md

 ## ![Ansible Docker Setup](Ansible/ansible_result.jpg)

-## 🧱 Part 3: Docker Compose & Auto Update (40 points)
+## 🧱 Part 3: Docker Compose & Auto Update

 ### 📝 Objective

-- Deploy the application on the VM using Docker Compose
+✅ Deploy the application on the VM using Docker Compose

-- Configure health checks
+✅ Configure proper health checks

-- Implement an auto-update mechanism to pull the latest image from Docker Hub when available
+✅ Implement an auto-update mechanism to pull the latest image from Docker Hub

+✅ Send Discord notifications on updates

+🐳 Docker Compose Setup

+The application is deployed via docker-compose with the following configuration:

+    Exposes the application on port 80 (mapped internally to 4000)

+    Connects to a MongoDB Atlas database using an environment variable

+    Implements a health check using wget to confirm the app is reachable

+    Ensures container restarts on failure

-### 🔧 Tools Considered for Auto Update
+🔁 Auto Update with Watchtower

-- Watchtower
+Tool Chosen: Watchtower
-- Ouroboros
-- Custom cron + pull script (fallback)

-> 🛠 **Status**: Pending
+Why Watchtower?

+    Lightweight and container-friendly

+    Integrates with Docker Hub

+    Supports private image registries with config.json

+    Can send update notifications via Discord, Slack, etc.

+📬 Discord Notification

+    Watchtower successfully sends a notification to the designated Discord channel when an image update is detected and applied.

+    Verified working with a test image push to Docker Hub.

+🧪 Results

+    ✅ App container updates automatically when a new image is pushed

+    ✅ Health checks confirm container is running before marking it healthy

+    ✅ Discord alerts are delivered upon update

+    ✅ System is now fully automated and monitored

 ---